emmazzz/move-hackathon-tutorial/README.md

 like USD, Reddit Karma points, lottery tickets and so on.

 In this section, we are going to design the Move equivalent of an ERC20 token.
-ERC20 interface defines the signature of nine methods.
+ERC20 interface defines the signatures of nine methods.
 We are going to include three of the most essential methods in our Move
 contract:

 ```